stephenwilde247/spotifytotidal/README.md

 ## How It Works
 1. **Export Your Spotify Playlists**:
-   Head over to [Exportify](https://exportify.net/) and download your playlists as CSV files.
+   Head over to [Exportify](https://exportify.net/) log in with Spotify and download your playlists as CSV files.

 2. **Prepare Your Files**:
    Create and place all your playlist CSV files into a folder named `allPlaylists`.